doomium-chloride/dotdrek/README.md

 It's a discord bot

-## Why is it GPL3

-Because the template is GPL3

-If I had a choice it would be MIT or WTFPL licensed

 ## What does it do?

 It replies to certain messages on discord

+## Why did you make it?

+Because I wanted to use it

+## Why is it open sauce?

+Because I'm too lazy to make it closed sauce